 N I K K O L A S

-Known for his artistic depictions of marginalized voices, Nikkolas speaks and leads workshops on artivism at conferences and schools around the world, sparking important conversations and inspiring positive change.
+Known for his artistic depictions of marginalized voices, Nikkolas speaks and leads workshops on artivism at conferences and schools around the world.
+His passion for social justice into his unique portfolio of art, that spans from digital to acrylic, has made him one of the most recognized talents of our time.
 Born in Houston, Texas, Nikkolas lives in Los Angeles, California with his family.